“Say not: ‘When I have time I will study,’ because you may never have the time.” — Hillel

 Explore Hasidic commentaries on the weekly Torah portion, wrestling with issues as timely as they are timeless.
 Torah text and commentary are studied in Hebrew with English translation.
 Knowledge of Hebrew is not necessary to be a full participant.

 Everyday Torah (lay led)

-Join us on the first and fourth Shabbat of each month as we delve into and discuss the weekly Torah portion.
-The group is lay led on the first Shabbat and by Rabbi Judy Spicehandler on the fourth Shabbat.
-It will take place on Zoom.
+Join us on the first Shabbat of each month as we delve into and discuss the weekly Torah portion.
+The group is lay led by Rabbi Judy Spicehandler.
+It takes place on Zoom.

 Historical Judaism (lay led)

 We have been studying post-biblical Jewish writings and writers, in order to better understand the Torah, its background and the antecedents of contemporary Judaism.
 We are currently reading excerpts from works by Rabbinic, Karaite, and Judeo-Arabic thinkers in the Geonic to early medieval period.

 Jewish Fantasy and Sci-Fi Book Club

 Last Wednesday of each month, 8-9:30 p.m.

 Explore the strange new worlds of Jewish fantasy and science fiction with Rabbi Josh Breindel and Stephanie Bennett.
 Each month, we’ll offer a new title to read and join together to explore its themes and perspectives on Jewish life and culture.